 Natural limestone is wet when it's quarried.
 This moisture called quarry sap, contains various amounts of organic and chemical matter.
 Gray stone usually has more moisture than buff.
 As the stone dries and stabilizes, it seasons, the wetter the ground, the longer it takes to season.
 Slabs season faster than blocks.

-on a natural limestone project, your contract may require you to buy the stone in time for it to season and stabilize before you install it.
+If you are bidding on a natural limestone project, your contract may require you to buy the stone in time for it to season and stabilize before you install it.
 Sometimes a quarry may have to ship unseasoned stone.
 This stone may very in color for several months, or even a year.
 You cannot make the stone season faster, or you will weaken it's characteristics.
 Also do not add sealers or water repellents of any kind during curing process.

 In this Limestone Analysis masonryworktools.com has researched extensively to supply you with quality statistics on how to best take care of limestone, both natural and cultured.
 Limestone delivered to the job site may have slush, planer dust, and road dirt on it, it's best to wash and scrub stones to get rid of the debris so the mortar and sealer will stick properly.